panzerdp/dmitripavlutin.com/content/posts/103-timeout-fetch-request/index.md

 Please check the [browser support](https://caniuse.com/?search=abort%20controller) of the abort controller because as of 2020 it is an experimental technology.
 There's also a [polyfill](https://github.com/mo/abortcontroller-polyfill) for it.

-Without the use of an abort controller, there's no way you can stop a `fetch()` request.
-Don't use solutions like [this](https://stackoverflow.com/a/46946573/1894471), where the abort controller isn't used.
+Please note that without the use of an abort controller there's no way you can stop a `fetch()` request.
+Don't use solutions like [this](https://stackoverflow.com/a/46946573/1894471).

 *Do you consider timing out network requests a good practice?*